ASCS-eV/credentials/README.md

-# Automotive Solution Center for Simulation e.V.
+# DEMIM Credentials

 ## Content
 A public repository containing examples for (verifiable) credentials, associated json-ld context definitions and json manifests.
-The crendetials are used in the [Decentralized Digital Membership Management](https://ascs.digital).
+The crendetials are used in the [Decentralized Digital Membership Management](https://identity.ascs.digital).
 The DID of issuers and subjects and the UUIDs of the credentials have been aligned with the content of the following example [revocation registry](https://better-call.dev/ghostnet/KT1PZFXebyGvRFG8enbuVL9nrvTi4krYqeKt/storage.)

 ## Examples